-The generation of runoff from stockpiles of soils, excavated during construction, will be prevented from entering watercourses by diverting runoff to the settlement ponds on site, and removing the material off-site as soon as possible to designated storage areas.
+The generation of runoff from stockpiles of soils, excavated during construction, will be prevented from entering watercourses by diverting runoff to the settlement ponds on site, and removing the material offsite as soon as possible to designated storage areas.

 It is recommended that a 25m buffer zone is applied around the tufa deposits to ensure protection of the deposits.
 No works during construction and operation will occur within this area, including re-fuelling, batching of concrete or storage of fuels and soil stockpiles.
-See desktop hydrogeological report in Appendix 8.1.
+See Appendix 10.1.

 Guidelines stated at the beginning of this section will be adhered to, thus ensuring that the impact on the water environment during the construction phase of the proposed substation is minimised.
-In particular, the ESB Construction and Environmental Management Plan, which sets out methods for minimising the environmental risks associated with construction works, will be referred to in the planning of any construction works in the vicinity of watercourses.
+In particular, the ESB CEMP, which sets out methods for minimising the environmental risks associated with construction works, will be referred to in the planning of any construction works in the vicinity of watercourses.